Zavala, Ravno: Culture

+Zavala Monastery is one of the most important monasteries in East Herzegovina.
+It was first mentioned in 1514, when the monastery purchased a vineyard in Orahov Do.
+First restoration was in 1587 and the church was vividly painted in 1619 by Georgije Mitrofanović.
+The monastery is also known as the place where Basil of Ostrog, from nearby Mrkonjići, entered into monasticism.

 Anthropology

 The families of Zavala before the Yugoslav wars were the Vukanović, Korać, Čalank, Andrić, Jović, Srba, Šešelj, Tupajić, Turanjanin, Nedić, Vulić.
 These have mostly left for Trebinje.

 Demographics

 In the 1991 census, the village itself had 105 inhabitants, of whom 89 were ethnic Serbs, 12 Croats, and 4 Yugoslavs.

 According to the 2013 census, its population was 186.